Magic Kingdom for Preteens

 - Splash Mountain – log ride with a height requirement of 40”

-- Big Thunder Mountain Railroad – outdoor roller coaster with a height requirement of 40”
+- Big Thunder Mountain Railroad – an outdoor roller coaster with a height requirement of 40”

 - Haunted Mansion – immersive and memorable.
 Contains some of the best special effects in the park.
 Not generally scary for children older than preschool.